 19. Monster – Lady Gaga

-Lady Gaga reminds us how sparks can fly at any moment.
+Lady Gaga reminds us of how sparks can fly at any moment.
 The artist claims there are a lot of personal influences in the lyrics, but “Monster” is ultimately about a hot kiss in public.

 20. Black No. 1 (Little Miss-Scare-All) – Type O Negative